Bitstamp Review and Comparison

 If you have a European bank account, you’ll find the service particularly useful because you can deposit money via SEPA and it will arrive relatively quick.
-Alternatively, you can use a regular wire transfer.
+Alternatively, you can use a regular wire transfer, or instantly deposit US dollars using ACH.
+The minimum trade size is just 10 EUR/USD, making the platform easily accessible to any level of user.

 You can also buy Bitcoins with a credit card through Bitstamp.
 However, this method will include 5% fee, not including possible additional fees from your CC issuer.

 - Bitcoin (BTC)